kipkir/alx-low_level_programming/0x00-hello_world/README.md

-a script that assemles the code and saves it as an output file
+script that compiles a C file and creates an executable file